Although it is merely a triple camera phone when so many are offering quad-camera, it has the ability to walk all over them in the league.

-Night photos are also decently handled with Huawei Y9s camera.
+Night photos are also decently handled by Huawei Y9s camera.
 Indoor pictures with adequate ambient light come reasonably well while maintaining focus on all the bright and dark areas.
-Surprisingly, outdoor images are also reproduced with reasonable details.
+Surprisingly, outdoor images are also reproduced with sufficient details.
 However, it does not handle the light sources intelligently; lens flare is prominent in the night shots that scatter the light all over sometimes.
 Similarly, wide-angle doesn’t seem to work like the primary camera in the low light scene where the loss of details and an increase in noise is noticeable.

 On the good side, the flashlight is powerful enough to save many moments in the pitch dark situations, especially for portraits and selfies.

 Huawei Y9s can capture 1080p videos up to 60 frames per second with the rear camera, whereas the front is limited to 30 fps.
 It is equipped with EIS that works at 30 fps on the rear camera as well as on the front camera.